bear-rsg/4m-association/themes/elegant/documentation/content/Connecting With Your Readers/social-profiles-sidebar-svg.md

 <img style="width:35%;"
 src="{static}/images/social-profiles-sidebar-svg-hover.png" alt="Social Profiles in color" />

 These SVG icons are [Super Tiny](https://github.com/edent/SuperTinyIcons).
 Most of them have sizes less than 500 bytes, and none of them exceeds 1 K bytes in size.
-This gives you increased website speed.title: (.*)
+This gives you increased website speed.
-date: 2021-03-31

-date: 2021-03-30

 Define `SOCIAL` in your `pelicanconf.py`. `SOCIAL` is list of tuple.
 Each tuple has three items,